shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step7.md

     ![log-final-apache-source](logspipeline/assets/log-final-apache-source.png)

-    You'll notice that it has similar list of Event Attributes compared to the list in logs processed with the cusome pipeline.
+    You'll notice that it has a similar list of Event Attributes compared to the list in logs processed with the custom pipeline.

-3. In <a href="https://app.datadoghq.com/logs/pipelines" target="_blank">**Logs > Configuration > Pipelines**</a>, notice that the **Apache** pipeline is installed.
+3. In <a href="https://app.datadoghq.com/logs/pipelines" target="_blank">**Logs > Configuration > Pipelines**</a>, notice that the **Apache** pipeline has been automatically installed.

     ![apache-pipeline-installed](logspipeline/assets/apache-pipeline-installed.png)